bparry02/jboss-kitchensink-hibernate-2lc/README.md

 ================================
 Modified the JBoss Kitchensink Quickstart to enable Hibernate Second Level Caching for entities and Queries.

+**Remember to enable caching for each Entity and query individually.**

 ```xml
    <persistence-unit name="primary">
       ...